Introduction

 C/C++ Compiler

-Use the following instructions to download Visual Studio Build Tools 2017.
+Use the following instructions to download Visual Studio Build Tools 2017 or later.

 1. Download the Build Tools for Visual Studio installer.